- Aug 20, 2006

 When I tried to investigate the ESS, PEM and eMotor limits a long while back the best info I could get was "eMotor heat is #1 limitation" followed by battery durability and then finally PEM limits.
 Apparently they came up with ways to cool the eMotor better, so then they got to PEM limits, and then have found new IGBTs to improve the PEM.
 This still leaves me wondering if the battery durability could now become an issue.

-Elon spilled quite some bins.
 They have eMotors running over 20.000 rpm in the labs.
-Add liquid cooling to that and you have some serious power

 Batteries are expected to last 500 to 700 deep-charge cycles.
 He mentioned 3.9s 0-60 time again, top speed limited to 130mph.